CormacBuckley/X3D-Assignment/README.md

 Bike made using X3D as part of assignment.
 Measurements taken from Specialized S-Works venge racing bike.
-Scale used was 1:100mm from measurements on https://www.specialized.com/us/en/s-works-venge/p/154588
+Scale used was 1:100mm from measurements on https://www.specialized.com/us/en/s-works-venge/p/154588 in the first (49) column